-You will renew on the same schedule unless your license expired in August, September or October 2016.
+You will renew on the same schedule unless your license expired in September, October, or November 2017.
 Licenses expiring in those months were extended for two months to ease the transition from DSHS to TDLR.
 In addition, licenses in counties affected by Hurricane Harvey were also extended by DSHS.
 If your license was extended, you will now renew in your new expiration month for future renewals.
 Your license expiration date will not return to your original expiration month.

 8. Why were licensing programs transferred from DSHS to TDLR?

 The transfer is the result of a change to Texas law.
 In 2015, the Texas Legislature passed Senate Bill 202, which authorized the transfer of thirteen licensing programs from the DSHS to TDLR.

 1. How soon do I have to file a complaint?

 You must file a complaint within two years of the event described in the complaint.
 TDLR will not accept complaints filed after two years unless you can show good cause for late filing to TDLR’s Executive Director.